Ivo-Balbaert/The_Way_to_Jai/book/20_Debugging.md

 A somewhat better solution is to use assert statements to test conditions (see § 6.1.3).
 When you know a variable var must have the value val, you can put
 `assert(var == val);`
 at appropriate places.
 When an assert fails, you know something went wrong in the proc in which it executed.

+A big advantage compared to `print` is that you can leave the `assert` statements in your code.
+This is done by writing `ENABLE_ASSERT=false`, through importing _Basic_ like this:  `#import "Basic"()(ENABLE_ASSERT=false);`
+(ENABLE_ASSERT is a program parameter for _Basic_, and is by default true, see § 8.7).

-A big advantage compared to `print` is that you can leave the `assert` statements in your code by using `ENABLE_ASSERT=false`, as explained in § 6.1.3.
-That way the asserts will not be compiled (so there will be no performance penalty), but you can quickly enable them in production code to hunt for a problem!
+That way you can leave the asserts in your code and they will not be compiled.
+So there will be no performance penalty, but you can quickly enable them in production code by changing this parameter to true to hunt for a problem!
 We already showed you the use of assert to catch dereferencing null pointer errors (see § 10.3).
 Also have a look at the very close relative `#assert` in § 20.2.1

 ## 20.2 Debugging compile-time execution